 - Natural/organic and paid marketing to increase the visibility and promotion of websites.

-- The leading marketing theorists and practitioners when managing and implementing brand equity, brand awareness and strategic brand management.
+- When managing and implementing brand equity, brand awareness and strategic brand management, the leading marketing theorists and practitioners.

 - Professional bodies and their insights into emerging technologies, trends and themes within the digital marketing environment.

 - Customer insight, strategic relationships, acquisition and focus of customers, taking into account the customer experience and retention /loyalty.